-Parents /carers are invited to view any resources and discuss any concerns they have over any curriculum content within our PSHE curriculum provision Arrangements can be made by contacting Mrs Wilson PSHE leader in the first instance.
+Parents /carers are invited to view any resources and discuss any concerns they have over any curriculum content within our PSHE curriculum provision.
+Arrangements can be made by contacting the Headteacher Mr Chandler.

 Training needs of staff are regularly reviewed to ensure that staff delivering safeguarding aspects of PSHE or online safety have the appropriate knowledge and skills.